 After using PrestaShop back office for a while, you might notice that it gradually becomes slower.
 Fortunately, the PrestaShop admin speed is very easy to improve.

-This article will show you how to fix typical performance issues and get back office to work faster.
+This article will show you how to fix typical performance issues and get your office back to work faster.
 I will also discuss the following:

 Review PrestaShop Admin Cache

-In the latest PrestaShop version, all performance settings can be found in one back office page under the Advanced Parameters menu, clicking Performance submenu item.
+In the latest PrestaShop version, all Performance Settings can be found on one back office page under the Advanced Parameters menu, just click the Performance submenu item.

 At the very bottom of this page, be sure to set “Use cache” to YES.

-All other options are not necessary on this page as they only apply to the frontend performance.
-The blog has a separate page about how to increase PrestaShop store frontend speed.
+All other options are not necessary on this page as they only apply to the front-end performance.
+The blog has a separate page about how to increase the PrestaShop store frontend speed.

 But one option, “Caching Type,” is essential.
 It contains the following settings: